Learn Cyclomat

 Create a second keyframe

-Duplicate the first keyframe, and change the frequency, radius, or phase values.
-Make the changes significant enough to see a clear transformation.
+Duplicate the first keyframe, and change the geometry, line width, color, blur, etc. Make the changes significant enough to see a clear transformation.

 Add more keyframes